-for a regular local ring $R$.
-It is a group homomorphism that satisfies a variant of the Leibniz rule (Proposition \ref{prop:rule for delta map}).
-Moreover, we prove the important formula related to $\Delta_W$ (Theorem \ref{Intro:thm:delta formula}).
-They are essential for construction of a splitting of the $R$-module homomorphism
+for a regular local ring $R$, which is a group homomorphism satisfying a variant of the Leibniz rule (Proposition \ref{prop:rule for delta map}).
+Moreover, we prove a formula related to $\Delta_W$ (Theorem \ref{Intro:thm:delta formula}) that is essential for the proof of Fedder type criteria for quasi-$F$-splitting. {\cred They are required to construct a splitting of $R$-module homomorphism}